A flap chest of impressive sizes - antique

 The bureau dates from the second half of the 18th century and comes from a private residence in Ancona.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+Everything originated from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-The most important aspect of elite antique furniture is originality.
+The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details